 We bought a humidifier while we were battling COVID at the start of the New Year, mainly as a way to help us breathe better, but our humidifier has become a staple in our lives ever since.
 I love sleeping with the humidifier at night.
 I’ll add some lavender drops to help me relax and some eucalyptus or rosemary to help with my sinuses and it is amazing.
 The humidifier has also come in handy as our number of indoor plants have grown.
 Many of the indoor plants we have enjoy a bit of humidity, but our bathroom space is limited.
 Thanks to the humidifier, any indoor plant we bring home that needs a bit of extra humidity finds a home in our bedroom.

 COVID is still raging and for most of the year the country has been shut down almost fully so we haven’t gotten to travel much.
-However, early this past year we managed to escape California and travel to Iowa/Illinois for my husband’s best friends wedding.
-The wedding was taking place in a small town on the border of Illinois and Iowa, so we flew into Chicago, I’ve never been, and then rented a car drove, I think about 2/3 hours down to Burlington, Iowa where we were staying.
+However, early this past year we managed to escape California and travel to Iowa/Illinois for my husband’s best friend’s wedding.
+The wedding was taking place in a small town on the border of Illinois and Iowa, so we flew into Chicago, which I’ve never been to, and then rented a car drove, I think about 2/3 hours down to Burlington, Iowa where we were staying.
 It was so awesome to get to see Chicago, even if we only got to see it from the airport and then drive through a brand new state.
-The Airbnb we stayed in was one of the most adorable places I have ever seen, in fact all of Burlington was adorable.
-On top of that it was so amazing to get to see all of my husband’s military buddies again and celebrate the start of his best friend’s new life chapter.
+The Airbnb we stayed in was one of the most adorable places I have ever seen, in fact, all of Burlington was adorable.
+On top of that, it was so amazing to get to see all of my husband’s military buddies again and celebrate the start of his best friend’s new life chapter.

 Oh and I know I said it was the beginning of the year, but I didn’t point out it was the first week of February and we got hit with a huge snowstorm, so that was fun (no sarcasm I like that kind of chaos).